jblabs-org/spring-message-outbox/README.md

 The core module contains the main interfaces that other modules implement, classes that implement the main outbox pattern workflows, and some default implementations of interfaces such as the Json serializer.

-### Storage Modules
+## Storage Modules
 Storage modules implement the OutboxMessageRepository interface and provide persistence for the outbox messages before they are published.

-- outbox-storage-postgres: uses Postgresql to store outbox messages
+- [outbox-storage-postgres](/outbox-storage-postgres) - uses Postgresql to store outbox messages

-### Publisher Modules
+## Publisher Modules
 Publisher modules implement the OutboxMessagePublisher interface and provide a mechanism to publish outbox messages on a specific message channel.

-- outbox-publisher-logging: Logs messages to the log instead of publishing.
+- [outbox-publisher-logging](/outbox-publisher-logging) - Logs messages to the log instead of publishing.
 Useful for testing.
-- outbox-publisher-rabbitmq: Publishes messages to a RabbitMq exchange.
+- [outbox-publisher-rabbitmq](/outbox-publisher-rabbitmq) - Publishes messages to a RabbitMq exchange.